alexeysp11/sdc-console-python/env/README.md

 # env

-In this module I implement models that generate *truth position*, *velocity* and *angle of rotation*.
+This module contains implementation of models that generate *truth position*, *velocity* and *angle of rotation*.